timster/peewee-moves/USAGE.md

 ### Automagic migration file

-It's possible to create a migration file automatically that will have the operations necessary to upgrade and downgrade your models automatically.
+It's possible to create a migration file automatically that will have the operations necessary to upgrade and downgrade your existing models.

 Let's say you have the following two models defined in `models.py`: